2021 U.S.–Iran naval incident: Footage release

 Iran celebrated its capture of the vessel in a footage aired on state television, showing IRGC special forces carrying out a heliborne operation and directing the ship back to Iran's territorial waters.
 The footage was released one day before the 42nd anniversary of the 1979 seizure of the U.S. Embassy in Tehran.
 The footage showed Iranian commandos heliboarding on a tanker.
 The tanker was then surrounded several IRGC speedboats and "a voice in English warned a U.S. ship to leave the area."

 Reactions

 Iran

 Hossein Salami, head of the IRGC, said: this event is "humiliation for an empire on the decline."

 Admiral Alireza Tangsiri, head of the IRGC navy, called claims by US officials are incorrect and said: given that the distance of US ships was less than 98 ft from Iranian vessels and forces, if they just wanted to monitor the situation, they could do it from long a distance or use aircraft and drones.
-Also, he claimed that based on their earlier assessments the US was "prepared for a large operation." based on their earlier assessments.
+Also, he claimed that the US was "prepared for a large operation" based on their earlier assessments.